geelen/glenmaddern.com/src/lib/articles/cssi.md

 }
 ```

 Forget the particulars of the syntax, just think about the differences in *intent*.
-The CSS one declares "these rules apply under these conditions"; in JS it's "run this code to figure out what styles to render".
-CSS proponents may say that the simplicity and predictability of a media-query beats a custom-every-time JS solution, and that deficiencies in syntax can be covered by the Custom Media spec (polyfill), or something like Metaquery.
+The CSS one declares "these rules apply under these conditions", in JS it's "run this code to figure out what styles to render".
+CSS proponents may say that the simplicity and predictability of a media-query beats a custom-every-time JS solution, and that deficiencies in syntax can be covered by the Custom Media spec (polyfill) or something like Metaquery.
 JS proponents may point to the fact that *anything* can be used to branch styles here, not just window width (element queries, anyone?), and since it's just JS you can refactor & control how these checks are written and executed.

 I can appreciate both arguments, and I don't think there's a clear winner, which is pretty much how I feel about the whole CSS-vs-JS-styling debate.